ghc-proposals/ghc-proposals/proposals/0436-recordwildcards-total.rst

 Costs and Drawbacks
 -------------------

-Since it's just syntax sugar, development "shouldn't" take long.
+* Since it's just syntax sugar, development "shouldn't" take long.
 Likewise, I don't see this adding much maintenance cost.

-It's completely optional, so novice users can avoid this syntax completely.
+* Primary drawback is updating tooling/editor support for the new syntax.

-Primary drawback is updating tooling/editor support for the new syntax.
+* It's opt-in syntax, so new developers don't need to know about the new syntax when writing code.
+But if they're working on a fleshed out system, they might encounter this syntax and have difficulty searching for it

 Alternatives